At a glance

 Sometimes, a poor RAN score is nothing to worry about at all.
 That’s especially likely if there aren’t any other areas of concern.

 But a RAN test plus other carefully chosen measurements can be important in spotting reading issues.
-Many kindergarten classrooms give a screening test at the start of the school year.
+Many kindergarten teachers give a screening test at the start of the school year.

 They may also give tests that monitor a child’s progress throughout the year, like the Dynamic Indicators of Basic Literacy Skills (DIBELS).
 These often look at rapid naming and phonemic awareness, among other skills.
 But the format may be different than the RAN tests.

 RAN tests can be an important tool in recognizing that your child might be at risk.
-That can be the first step to getting extra help for your pre-reader if she needs it.
-Ask her school to make sure you get the information about these tests and results.
+That can be the first step to getting extra help for your pre-reader if your child needs it.
+Ask the school to make sure you get the information about these tests and results.

 For older kids with reading issues, the tests can help identify core reading problems.
 They can also guide the plan for teaching your child more effectively.

-No matter what age your child is, RAN scores are a key element in pinpointing her exact reading needs.
-Once you know what they are, there are many treatments and therapies that can help her learn to read more easily.
+No matter what age your child is, RAN scores are a key element in pinpointing your child’s exact reading needs.
+Once you know what they are, there are many treatments and therapies that can help your child learn to read more easily.